oclint/oclint-docs/usage/oclint.rst

 (Wow, it's longer than expectation.)

-Then when you analyze this code, your OCLint command will be:
+Then when we analyze this code, our OCLint command will be:

 .. code-block:: bash